 The Substance Abuse Prevention and Treatment (SAPT) Block Grant Program distributes funds to 60 eligible States, Territories, the District of Columbia and the Red Lake Indian Tribe of Minnesota through a formula, based upon specified economic and demographic factors.
-The SAPT Block Grant is the cornerstone of the nation's drug and alcohol prevention and treatment system, providing roughly half of all public funding for treatment services.
-The current law includes specific provisions and funding set-asides, such as a 20 percent prevention set-aside; intervention an HIV/AIDS early set-aside: requirements and potential reduction of the Block Grant allotment with respect to sale of tobacco products to those under the age of 18; a maintenance of effort requirement; and provisions that limit fluctuations in allotments as the total appropriation changes from year to year.
+The SAPT Block Grant is the cornerstone of the nation's drug and alcohol prevention and treatment system.
+The current law includes specific provisions and funding set-asides, such as a 20 percent prevention setaside; an HIV/AIDS early intervention set-aside; requirements and potential reduction of the Block Grant allotment with respect to sale of tobacco products to those under the age of 18; a maintenance of effort requirement; and provisions that limit fluctuations in allotments as the total appropriation changes from year to year.